naumenko-sa/bioscripts/README.md

 # Fastq,bam,cram

 * [bam2fq.sh](../master/bam2fq.sh) converts bam to fastq, uses samtools and bedtools
+* [bam.coverage.pbs](../master/bam.coverage.pbs) calculates coverage of a bed file using mapped reads from a bam file.
 * [bam.reads_number.sh](../master/bam.reads_number.sh) reports the number of paired reads in a bam file, uses samtools
 * [bam.remove_region.sh](../master/bam.remove_region.sh) removes reads from a bam file located at regions specified by a bed file.
 Badly filtered rRNA-depleted RNA-seq samples may have huge coverage of low complexity regions.